 The Board of Directors

-|Antonia McGrath: Chair, Head of Media and Head of Programme Management
+|Antonia McGrath: Co-Founder, Head of Programme Management and Head of Media

 |Fionnuala Davidson: Business Partnerships Coordinator

 Fionnuala is from Northern Ireland and spent a year in 2014/15 working in the north of Honduras as a teacher in an orphanage for ex-street children, as well as co-producing a political documentary about Honduras.
 She is now studying PPLE (Politics, Psychology, Law and Economics) in Amsterdam.

 |photo coming soon||Ramon Edgardo: Trinidad Scholarship Programme Project Leader

 Ramon Edgardo is an English teacher at the largest public high school in the rural town of Trinidad, Honduras. educate.‘s scholarship programme has partnerships with several schools in the area, and Ramon acts as the in-country leader for this project.
 He is there to assist students with the scholarship application process if needed, and he is a key figure in the selection process of scholarship recipients.

 |José Luis: Trinidad Library Project Leader

 José Luis is the director of the largest public primary school in Trinidad, Santa Barbara, where educate. recently started a library.
 He led the planning and implementation of this project on the ground, and continues to work with the staff to maintain the library and keep educate. informed of the project’s progress.

 |Maria Jesus Hernandez Txus: Animal Therapy Programme Project Leader